Home | The Boat | First Mate | Admiral | Guestbook

 1. Don Casey's This Old Boat

-2. Calder's Boatowner's Mechanical and Electrical Manual
+2. Calder's Boatowners Mechanical and Electrical Manual

 Like anything, we learn with experience.
 I knew some but had forgotten tons and tons.
 Anyone capable of learning can make this life a reality.
-A previous article, Capable of Learning, covers that subject.
+A previous article, Capable of Learning, covers that topic.

 At this point it is a good idea to get a couple of wish books.
 You'll want to know what things cost at retail prices.
 West Marine and Defender have catalogs filled with boat stuff.
 Both are valuable.